Biorthogonal Greedy Algorithms in Convex Optimization: Introduction

 where $\lambda > 0$ is an appropriate regularization parameter and $\|\cdot\|_\D$ is the atomic norm with respect to the set $\D$ (see e.g.~\cite{chandrasekaran2012convex}), i.e.

-While such an approach is quite popular and has its uses, it might not always result in the most appropriate solution since it essentially changes the target function in order to promote sparsity of the solution.
+Even though such an approach is quite popular, it might not always result in the most appropriate solution since, as with any regularization, it essentially changes the target function in order to promote sparsity of the solution.
+While such a formulation is equivalent to the constrained minimization problem, the restriction on the atomic norm acts as only a proxy for the solution sparsity and therefore does not necessarily guarantee the desired outcome.
+Moreover, one has to select the value of the introduced regularization coefficient $\lambda$, which in practice is typically performed heuristically and often has to be tweaked to achieve a satisfactory performance.

 Another way of obtaining a sparse minimizer (without changing the optimization problem) is to procedurally construct a sequence of minimizers with an increasing support, or, more generally, to design an algorithm that after $m$ iterations provides a point $x_m$ such that $E(x_m)$ is close to the $\inf_{x \in S} E(x)$ and that $x_m$ is $m$-sparse with respect to $\D$, i.e.